Smart Mobs and the Crowd That Learned to Compute

 When people can signal quickly, discover one another, update plans, and read shared cues in near real time, collective action changes shape.
 It can become more flexible, more improvisational, and harder for institutions to anticipate.
 A market can form around trust ratings.
 A protest can reroute.
 A flash crowd can appear.
 A rumor can move faster than verification.
 A state can watch the same signals and learn to intervene.

 This is why the book belongs beside work on networked publics and media theory rather than only mobile technology.
 Smart Mobs is about the interface between social psychology and technical architecture.
-The practical question is what people become able to do together once the network is carried in the pocket and connected to place.
+The practical question is what people become able to do together once the network is carried in the pocket, attached to place, and mediated by rankings that decide which signals count.

 Reputation as a Machine